redlfox/awesome-cs2-trading/README.md

 - [cs-trader-app](https://github.com/yagatho/cs-trader-app) - Simple market searching and trading app for cs2
 - [Steam Market Search](https://github.com/DrKain/steam-market-search) - A fast and lightweight node package used to search the steam community market
 - [SCM Price History](https://github.com/HilliamT/scm-price-history) - A userless solution for getting an item's price history on the Steam Community Market
+- [Buff.163 and Bitskins price comparator(old)](https://github.com/Vincentelias/buff163-bitskins-price-comparator) - Program that compares the lowest selling prices of csgo items on buff.163 to those on bitskins
+- [node-steam-market-fetcher](https://github.com/SnaBe/node-steam-market-fetcher) - A Node.js wrapper for the Steam Community Market API.

 ### Investment Analysis